EmmaSimon/sprawlbot/readme.md

 ## Usage

-You can currently use the bot to search for tags and moves.
+You can use the bot to search for tags, moves, and cyberwear.

 Searching uses [fuzzy string matching](https://github.com/seatgeek/fuzzywuzzy), so don't worry about being too exact.

 `!tag high cap`

-`!move act`
+`!move mix`

+`!cyber legs`

+### Rolls

+The bot can also roll moves.

+`!roll pressure +1`

+Only the results relevant to the roll will be displayed (ie. if the roll is an 11, 7+ and 10+ are shown, but not 7-9).

 ## Setup